KMRRingQA/HobbyProject/README.md

 in order to run the program you will need Maven to obtain the dependencies in order to run the program using Java.
 To build the project simply:
 * Clone this repository using Git or similar
-* Clone the repo to your machine
 * open command prompt
 * cd <path/to/project/folder>
-* mvn clean install (this will take a while)
+* mvn clean install (this will take a few minutes)
 * mvn spring-boot:run

 The server will now be live on localhost:8181